julianxhokaxhiu/FFNx/docs/mods/preparing_textures_for_ntscj_mode.md

 To inverse convert back to NTSC-J:
 `gamutthingy --crtemu front --crtdemod CXA2060BS_JP --crtyuvconst 3digit --crtclamphighenable false --crtclamplowzerolight true --crtblack 0.0018 --crtwhite 1.5 --crt-saturation-knob 1.04 --source-primaries P22_trinitron_mixandmatch --source-whitepoint 9300K8mpcd --dest-primaries srgb_spec --dest-whitepoint D65 --adapt cat16 --spiral-carisma true --map-mode compress --gamut-mapping-algorithm vprc --gamma-out srgb --backwards true --infile your_input_file.png --outfile your_output_file.png`

+If you texture is a UI element that may be stretched when it is displayed, add `--dither false` to both commands.
+You might also consider `--dither false` for elements like fonts that may be repeated irregularly.